Q What is carrot fly?

 A Distorted and red-tinged carrot foliage can also be a symptom of motley dwarf virus, but the roots are undamaged.
 It is spread by aphids (greenfly).

-Q What early warning signs should I look out for?
+Q What early warning signs of carrot fly should I look out for?

 A Sadly, the first sign of carrot fly you will see is when the plant dies or you pull up an infested, damaged root.
 Commercial growers use a trap to detect the insects, so they can time their sprays for maximum effectiveness, but these are not available to amateurs.
 Since the pest causes damage every year, it is worth taking preventative action before you see any sign of attack.